oroinc/documentation/user_guide/channel_guide.rst

 Fill the Channel with Entities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Entities assigned to a channel define what records OroCRM can collect from it.
+Entities assigned to a channel define what data OroCRM can collect from it.

 To add an entity to a channel, use the "Entities" tab when :ref:`Creating <user-guide-channel-guide-create>` or :ref:`Editing <user-guide-channel-guide-edit>` a Channel.